Chapter 5 – Political parties and candidates (08/2021)

 - format of lists of electors for candidate representatives

-- sequence number sheets (bingo sheets)
+- availability of sequence number sheets (bingo sheets) and ways of obtaining them

 - Posting or displaying partisan materials